girls-whocode/remote_admin/README.md

 ## Change Log

+10/18/2024: Added script to test if Arrow is already running and abort new instance.

 10/15/2024: Working on adding sensor data to System Information page.
 We need to determine if sensors library is install, if so then use it, if not then ignore it.

 10/14/2024: Added spark to modules ramod_spark.sh (https://github.com/holman/spark) to include beautiful graphs